 I hope I didn’t scare you too much about driving in Iceland.
 It really is worth the extra effort to rent a car and drive yourself!

 Regardless of which vehicle or road you choose, one thing’s for sure — renting a car in Iceland gives you the freedom to set your own path and reach stunning locations off-limits to the typical bus tourist.

 It also lets you do it at your own pace and in a style that suits you.
 And besides, how do you expect to hunt for elves or the incredible northern lights from your hotel room in Reykjavik?

 Get out there and drive around Iceland in your own rental car! ★

 (Click to watch Dangers On Icelandic Roads? – Driving With Elfis on YouTube)

 Enjoy This Post?
 Pin It!

-Any questions about driving or renting a car in Iceland?
+Any questions about self-driving in Iceland with a rental car?
 Are you planning a road trip there?
 Drop me a message in the comments below!